 1912 The Shubert Brothers present the first of their annual Passing Show installments tonight.
 The Passing Show of 1912 features Charlotte Greenwood, Trixie Friganza, and Eugene and Willie Howard.
-There will be 136 performances and new editions of the revue every year for the next eleven years.
+There are 136 performances and new editions of the revue every year for the next eleven years.

 1998 Stage and television star Blair Brown is scheduled to take over the role of Fraulein Schneider in the Roundabout's Tony-winning revival of Cabaret tonight at the Kit Kat Klub.
 However, a Times Square construction accident that deprived Tony nominee Mary Louise Wilson of her final performance the night before keeps the show from performing today as well.
-In fact, while the other shows forced to temporarily shut down because of the accident will be able to resume within the week, Cabaret finds itself closed down until late August.
-On August 20, Cabaret will finally reopen with Brown as the gentile half of a doomed love affair.
+In fact, while the other shows forced to temporarily shut down because of the accident are able to resume within the week, Cabaret finds itself closed down until late August.
+On August 20, Cabaret finally reopens with Brown as the gentile half of a doomed love affair.
 A new Sally Bowles, Jennifer Jason Leigh, is on board as well.
-Neither Wilson nor Leigh's predecessor, Natasha Richardson, was able to give a farewell performance.
+Neither Wilson nor Leigh's predecessor, Natasha Richardson, are able to give a farewell performance.

 2004 Stephen Sondheim returns to Broadway with his first (mostly) new score in a decade.
 Lincoln Center Theater’s production of The Frogs is an expanded version of Sondheim’s short 1973 musical, which had debuted literally in the swimming pool at Yale University.
 Based on Aristophanes’ comedy of the same title, it is the story of Dionysos, the god of wine and drama, who descends to Hades to bring back a great writer to reawaken the spirit and conscience of the living world.
 Nathan Lane, who plays Dionysos, makes his Broadway debut as a librettist, with Susan Stroman directing.